awchjimmy/trading-1m-renew-strength/README.md

 ### Roadmap
 * [x] 2024.05 - Project launched
-* [x] 2024.06 - Internal test on Bybit with personal account
+* [x] 2024.06 - Internal test on Bybit with personal account - Ongoing
 * [ ] 2024.07 - Internal test on Bybit as a Master Trader
 * [ ] 2024.08 - Release to public on Bybit as a Master Trader